amalabidi/Software-Testing/README.md

 The project is an application that gives the possibility to users to consult workspaces and  reserve a place .It has a basic Frontend/Backend application with basic CRUD features.
 The main focus is to apply all different test levels .

 We will be performing 4 levels of tests:

-1.Unit Tests
+-Unit Tests
-2.Integration Tests
+-Integration Tests
-3.System Tests
+-System Tests
-4.Acceptance Tests
+-Acceptance Tests
 ## Unit tests
 ![unit](https://user-images.githubusercontent.com/62261901/172071660-7dfdaed7-7953-405b-ac11-c873f55e7081.PNG)
 ## Integration tests